 Cleveland Natural Science Club

-- Early 1920s: Professor Ellis C. Persing of the Education College of Western Reserve University, taught a class on how to teach the natural sciences to grade school students.
-The students were so excited about the subject that after class and on weekends they would meet with Professor Persing to further discuss and explore the natural sciences.
+- Early 1920s: Professor Ellis C. Persing of the Western Reserve University Education College, taught a class on how to teach the natural sciences.
+His students were so excited about the subject that after class and on weekends they would meet with Professor Persing to further discuss and explore the natural sciences.

-- May 21, 1924: The Cleveland Nature Club was organized by the Natural Science class teacher, Ellis Persing, and his students in the School of Education.
+- May 21, 1924: The Cleveland Nature Club was organized by Professor Ellis Persing and his students.

 - September 26, 1925: The Nature Club’s name was changed to, “The Cleveland Natural Science Club.”